 9. If 3 out of 4 answers look correct, read the question again.
 There may be an “except / not / mostly” at the end of the question.
 There a lot of such tips which you can get from those who passed the exam or…Go to the next tip.

-10. Attend a PMP boot camp to get all the tips in one place + professional training on project management.
+10. Attend our PMP boot camp to get all the tips in one place + professional training on project management.
 You may find some question banks and other such help online.
-But a real life mentor can make a huge difference.
+But real life mentors can make a huge difference.
 Also you will meet like minded PMs aligned to the same goal of passing PMP in a boot camp.
 The discussions with the trainers and peers can be very valuable and the friendships made there can help you well establish in the management career.
 Moreover it is quite affordable in India.
 So go ahead and pamper yourself. (-:)

 Management Scholars Academy conducts PMP boot camps every month in Chennai to help managers who aspire to get PMP credential.
 Follow this link for more details – http://msacademy.in/pmp.htm Please tell your friends who want to become PMP about MS Academy boot camp.